How Educating Practices Works

 - The training was useful

 - They have enough information to implement change

 - They will change their practice

-Through fourteen years of EPIC trainings, CHDI has helped 80% of Connecticut’s pediatric practices improve the quality of their care and expand the scope of their services.
+Through fourteen years of Educating Practices trainings, CHDI has helped 80% of Connecticut’s pediatric practices improve the quality of their care and expand the scope of their services.

-Connecticut children are healthier because of EPIC.
+Connecticut children are healthier because of Educating Practices.
 Trainings have directly contributed to increased rates of screening for developmental issues, screening for behavioral health concerns, and preventive oral health services in Connecticut.

-Contact Lisa Honigfeld to learn more about how EPIC works or read our IMPACT publication.
+Contact Lisa Honigfeld to learn more about how Educating Practices works or read our IMPACT publication.